manish00v/Library_Management_API/README.md

 The Library Management API is a backend application built using NestJS and MongoDB.
 This API provides a robust solution for managing a library system, allowing users to perform CRUD operations efficiently.
 It supports the following features:

 Add New Books: Users can add new books to the library database with important details such as Title, Author, Genre, Published Year, ISBN (unique), and Stock Count.

 Update Existing Books: Users can update book information with real-time validation checks, including ISBN uniqueness checks to avoid duplicates.

 Search Books: Provides functionality to search for books using keywords with a fuzzy search feature to enhance the search accuracy, even for partial matches.

 Retrieve Books: Users can fetch a list of all books or specific books from the library with detailed information.

 CRUD Operations: All Create, Read, Update, and Delete operations are supported securely and efficiently to manage the library's resources.
 .

 ## Key Features

 MongoDB Database: Persistent storage using MongoDB for storing book information.

 ISBN Uniqueness Validation: Ensures that each book in the system has a unique ISBN number for precise identification.

 Fuzzy Search: Allows users to search for books using keywords, providing flexibility in locating books even if exact matches are unavailable.

 NestJS Backend: Scalable and modular architecture built with NestJS to handle requests and execute business logic.

 RESTful API: Exposes endpoints that allow interaction with the system over HTTP using standard REST principles.

+SwaggerUI: Provides an interactive API documentation platform, making it easier for developers and users to explore and test endpoints.

 ## Tech Stack